Maelstrom8/Ascalon/Modding Documentation.md

 - Changing the DP cost for Vocation Ranks has not been confirmed
 - Changing Carry Weight / Jump Height / Stamina Drain does not seem to put your pawn in danger
 - Changing Quest Rewards does not affect pawns in any way
-- Using dinput8.dll could possibly invalidate your pawn
+- Using dinput8.dll (cheat tool) could possibly invalidate your pawn

-Invalidation of a pawn is only caused if you are playing with *these* mods and have your pawn-sharing-status set to Online.
+Invalidation of a pawn is only caused if you are playing with *these* mods and have your pawn-sharing-status set to Online and someone else with the mod finds your pawn (?).
 How the detection roughly works is that if you are not using a list, and are using for example.. an Augment tweak mod, it is totally fine client-side.
-The augments only change on your end, but once you send the pawn back, no mods are going through the server.
+The augments only change on your end, but once you send the pawn back, no mods are going through the server - because the other person doesn't have mods.. right?

 NOW - Here's the funny thing.
 You are not safe to use these mods if someone hiring your pawn also has the mod.
 To explain further on that, if I decided to make tweaks to the Augments, and release it in a list, for those who are wanting to share your pawns with others using the list - it is a game of how long until someone else using the list finds your pawn and immediately gets it corrupted!
+TRUE MULTIPLAYER

 If you're using dangerous mods, just set your pawn to private!
 This should cover everything but don't be afraid to ask questions.